mal-coder/movie-api-noframework/README.md

 Works the same as Movie API but does not use any external libraries nor frameworks.

+This version was added for demonstrative purposes - to show that it is not necessary to use any external addons while programming in Python.
+It does not cover many aspects which a production ready server should contain.

 ## Prerequisites
 (if you do not wish to install anything use the attached *docker-compose* file.):